lpireyn/smee/README.md

 The [`hooks`](hooks) directory contains a bunch of ready-to-use hooks to get you started.
 See the [README](hooks/README.md) for instructions.

+See also [Awesome Git hooks](https://github.com/aitemr/awesome-git-hooks) for more ideas.

 ## Changelog